pymc-devs/pymc/pymc3/examples/mlda/README.md

      points in each dimension.
 For example, setting `resolutions = [(2,2), (4,4)]` creates a coarse 2x2 model and a fine 4x4 model.
    - `mkl`: The number of unknown parameters in the model (i.e. dimension of theta).
-Note at the moment this has to be set to 1 as the compound step is not implemented yet in MLDA and block sampling is too inefficient.
-   - `ndraws`: The number of MCMC samples to be drawn from the finest posteerior.
+   - `ndraws`: The number of MCMC samples to be drawn from the finest posterior.
    - `nburn`: The number of burn-in samples.
    - `nchains`: The number of independent MCMC chains.
    - `nsub`: The subsampling rate for MLDA.